 I can't imagine a more exciting time to begin a challenging and rewarding career in emergency medicine pharmacy.
 Join a devoted team of people who are passionate about what they do, from compassionate direct patient care to training our residents and students and performing clinical research.

 Emergency medicine is the fastest growing specialty in pharmacy practice.
-Mayo Clinic Hospital — Rochester is at the forefront of this growth, with approximately four full-time staff providing service for 16 hours a day in the Department of Emergency Medicine.
-We provide direct patient care at the bedside and make recommendations for the diagnosis and management of patients presenting to the emergency department with drug-related problems.
+Mayo Clinic Hospital — Rochester is at the forefront of this growth.
+Trained and experienced pharmacists provide clinical services for 16 hours a day with overlapping shifts in the emergency department.
+We provide direct patient care at the bedside and make recommendations for the management of patients presenting to the emergency department with a vast array of complex and high acuity medical, surgical and drug-related problems.

-Because Mayo Clinic is a Level 1 Trauma Center, a stroke center and a major cardiovascular referral facility, pharmacists in the emergency department formally participate in the emergent care of patients presenting with trauma, stroke and myocardial infarction, as well as in cardiopulmonary resuscitations.
+Because Mayo Clinic is a Level I Trauma Center, a Level I Pediatric Trauma Center, a Comprehensive Stroke Center and a major cardiovascular referral facility, pharmacists in the emergency department formally participate in the emergent care and resuscitation and stabilization of patients presenting with trauma, stroke, myocardial infarction, shock and overdoses.
 The opportunity to meaningfully contribute is yours.

 Given that toxicology, critical care and emergency preparedness are key components of emergency medicine pharmacy practice, you will have the opportunity to gain focused expertise in these areas.
 We will also help you develop your strengths and weaknesses, whether you need enhanced writing, communication, management or teaching skills.